flo-at/minmon/README.md

 ## Some (more exotic) ideas
 Just to give some ideas of what's possible:
 - Run it locally on your workstation and let it send you notifications to your desktop environment using the Process action and `notify-send` when the filesystem fills up.
-- Use the report in combination with the Webhook action and [telepush](https://telepush.dev) and let it send you "I'm still alive, since {{minmon_uptime}} seconds!" once a week to your Telegram messenger for the peace of mind.
+- Use the report in combination with the Webhook action and [telepush](https://telepush.dev) and let it send you "I'm still alive, since {{minmon_uptime_iso}}!" once a week to your Telegram messenger for the peace of mind.

 # Placeholders
 To improve the reusability of the actions, it's possible to define custom placeholders for the report, events, checks, alarms and actions.
 When an action is triggered, the placeholders (generic and custom) are merged into the final placeholder map.
 Inside the action (depending on the type of the action) the placeholders can be used in one or more config fields using the `{{placeholder_name}}` syntax.
-There are also some [generic placeholders](./doc/action.md#generic-placeholders) that are always available and some that are specific to the check that triggered the action.
+There are also some [generic placeholders](./doc/placeholders.md) that are always available.
 Placeholders that don't have a value available when the action is triggered will be replaced by an empty string.

 # Installation